hretheum/hretheum.com/README.md

 - `RAG_VEC_K` — shortlist size for two‑stage hybrid (default 120; recommended 100)
 - `RAG_MATCH_COUNT` — rows per RPC (default 30)
 - `RAG_EXPANSIONS` — number of query expansions (default 3; recommended 2)
+- `RAG_RETURN_CITATIONS` — `true|false` (default false).
+When true, API responses include `citations`; UI can consume them if desired.
+By default, citations are logged only in server telemetry and Sources UI is hidden.

 Ingest only (service role; not used by runtime):
 - `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`